 Mt.
-Popocatepetl, Mexico, 1997.
+Popocatepeti, Mexico, 1997.

 This volcano affected several flights in 1997 and 1998.
-Although damage was minor in most cases, one flight crew experienced significantly reduced visibility for landing and had to look through the flight deck side windows to taxi after landing.
-In addition, the airport in Mexico City was closed for up to 24 hr on several occasions during subsequent intermittent eruptions.
+The damage was minor in most cases one flight crew experienced significantly reduced visibility for landing and had to look through the flight deck side windows in order to taxi after landing.
+In addition, the airport in Mexico was closed for up to 24 hours on several occasions during subsequent intermittent eruptions.

-2 RESOURCES AVAILABLE TO HELP AVOID ASH ENCOUNTERS
+RESOURCES AVAILABLE TO HELP AVOID ASH ENCOUNTERS

 Although some information about volcanic eruptions has been available for many years, the aviation industry and volcanological community began a joint effort to find ways to avoid future encounters after the Mt.
 Redoubt eruption.
-At an international conference in Seattle, Washington, in July 1991, aviation industry members, meteorologists, and volcano scientists gathered to determine what volcano event information the aviation industry needed, how this information could be distributed, and who or which agencies should distribute it.
-The International Civil Aviation Organization (ICAO) had laid much of the foundation for the volcanic ash issue through its Volcanic Ash Warnings Study Group; see "ICAO aero 21

-Activities on Volcanic Ash" on page 26.
+At an international conference in Seattle, Washington, in July 1991. aviation industry members, meteorologists, and volcano scientists gathered to determine what volcano event information the aviation industry needed, how this information could he distributed, and who or which agencies should distribute it.
+The International Civil Aviation Organisation (ICAO) had laid much of the foundation for the volcanic ash issue through its Volcanic Ash Warnings Study Group; see "ICAO Activities on Volcanic Ash"

-One of the outcomes of this initial meeting is the availability of today's Volcanic Ash Advisory Centers (VAAC).
-The VAACs provide an important link among volcano observatories, meteorological agencies, air traffic control centers, and operators.
-A total of nine VAACs observe and report on a particular region of the world (fig. 1).
+One of the outcomes of this initial meeting is the availability of today's Volcanic Ash Advisory Centres (VAAC).
+The VAACs provide an important link among volcano observatories, meteorological agencies, air traffic control centres, and operators.
+A total of nine VAACs observe and report on a particular region of the world (figure 1).
 One product of the VAACs is the Volcanic Ash Advisory Statement (VAAS).
-Below is an example of a VAAS for a recent event in 1999.